LCAV/dsp-labs/docs/chapters/3/alien_voice/3/python.md

 ```Bash
 python alien_voice_effect.py
 ```
 Make sure that you have a WAV file called `"speech.wav"` in the same directory!
-Your alien voice effect will be applied to this file and saved into a (possibly new) file called `"speech_mod.wav"`.
+Your alien voice effect will be applied to this file and saved into a file called `"speech_mod.wav"` if it runs without error.

 When the output file sounds as expected (see/listen [here](http://nbviewer.jupyter.org/github/prandoni/COM303/blob/master/voice_transformer/voicetrans.ipynb#1---The-%22Robot-Voice%22) to verify with the robot voice effect), you can move on to implementing the effect on the STM32 board!